DefiConnect01/DeFiConnect-DEX/README.md

-# DeFi Connect Credit Ve(3,3)Dex.
+# DeFi Connect Credit Unified RWA and DeFI Ecosystem.

-This is a dex that has a concentrated Liquidity. it is a dex that allows Liquidity Providers to reinvest their profits, it means they could Stake their LPs to earn more rewards besides Swap fees.
-The rewards earned could also be use to gain Voting Power whereby users could participate in the Decision Making of the Platform based on their Voting Power.
+This is a Unified AI-powered RWA Lending, Cross-chain swap and Dex Platform.
+AI will assist you in Trading in the platform.

 Stack used
 Vite + React